top of page

 4. Experience TeamLab Tokyo

 Teamlab art exhibitions can now be found in several cities around the world, but each one has its own special flair.
-If you are looking for fun activities in Tokyo, make sure not to skip TeamLab Planets or TeamLab Borderless.
+If you are looking for unique experiences in Tokyo, make sure not to skip TeamLab Planets or TeamLab Borderless.
 Walk on water, let your perception of infinity be put to the test, and share laughs with strangers while trying to walk on a giant pillow.

 couple in must do attraction in Tokyo Team Lab Planets